Pioneer Brewing Co. letterhead, c.1947 - image

 Old Empire Beer label, United Union Breweries, 1937 - image

-In 1943 the plant was purchased by the William D. Bryan, on behalf of Williams Brothers, Inc. of Tacoma.
+In 1943 the plant was purchased by William D. Bryan, on behalf of Williams Brothers, Inc. of Tacoma.
 Williams Brothers also owned the Mutual Brewing Co. of Ellensburg and the Silver Springs Brewing Co. of Port Orchard.
-The same year, the Ellensburg plant was closed and improvements were made in the Walla Walla plant to increase capacity.
+That same year, the Ellensburg plant was closed, and improvements were made in the Walla Walla plant to increase capacity.

 Pioneer Brewing Company